vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 | c002 | [{ id: s001, active: false }] |
 ```

-That is literally all.
-You can take a look at the [example imeplementation](https://github.com/vasily-kartashov/hamlet-core/tree/version-2.1/src/Hamlet/Database/Processing) and some [unit tests](https://github.com/vasily-kartashov/hamlet-core/blob/version-2.1/tests/Hamlet/Database/ProcessorTest.php).
+And that's it!
+If you'd like oto see a working example, you can check out the [example imeplementation](https://github.com/vasily-kartashov/hamlet-core/tree/version-2.1/src/Hamlet/Database/Processing) and some [unit tests](https://github.com/vasily-kartashov/hamlet-core/blob/version-2.1/tests/Hamlet/Database/ProcessorTest.php) for further reference.